IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---
-title: Represent a Manifest as a Geographic Area in a Web Mapping Client Using navPlace
+title: Locate a Manifest on a Web Map
 id: 154
 layout: recipe
 tags: [maps, geolocate, navPlace]